barronbytes/mini-projects/BookBot/README.md

 # BookBot: Problem Statement

 The bookstore industry lacks an equivalent of the nutritional labels found on grocery items, presenting a lucrative business opportunity.
 With insight into the frequency of letters in text, parents and educators could optimize book selections for toddlers.
-Certain letters are easier or more challenging for young children to pronounce, making this information invaluable.
+Certain letters are easier or harder for young children to pronounce, making this information invaluable.
 Enter BookBot, a command-line tool designed to fulfill this market need by generating book reports with sorted letter frequency analysis.

 ## Getting Started